sheetbase/cli_v1/README.md

 - `projectName`: Name of the project, auto default.
 - `theme`: Theme to create the project with, default to _basic_angular_.
+- `--no-npm`: Do not install packages.
 - `--no-setup`: Do not run setup command.
-- `--no-npm`: Do not install packages.
 - `--no-hook`: Do not run setup hook.
 - `--trusted`: Trusted to run setup sensitive actions.
+- `--no-backend-deploy`: Do not initial deploy the backend.

 ### Setup